You are here

 For more information, see RMP format.

-RMPs must be maintained throughout the lifecycle of the product and important updates submitted to the TGA for evaluation (see Submitting RMP updates after regulatory approval).
+Throughout the lifecycle of the product, RMPs must be maintained and important updates submitted to the TGA (us) for evaluation (see Submitting RMP updates after regulatory approval).

-As a sponsor, you are responsible for the RMP, including:
+You, as the sponsor, are responsible for the RMP, including:

 - developing the RMP